laiamanda/laiamanda/README.md

 - 💞️ I’m looking to collaborate on some fun projects this year
 - 🏆 My 2022 goals is to build more projects, volunteer more, and stay healthy and happy
 - 🥳 In 2021, I did my first hackathon.
 Finally learned React & Vue, made my cv, and landed my first job
+- 🎉 In 2022, I mentored at 5 hackathons.
+Learned Typescript & Python.
+Redid my CV.
+Worked on a CookBook Web App.
 - 📫 You can reach me by going to: https://laiamanda.github.io/cv/

 <!---